 - Status bar—Controls whether the device's status bar is hidden when the app opens for both phones and tablets.

-The Licensing tab allows you to provide your Client ID and ArcGIS Runtime license key to assign an ArcGIS license level for your app.
+The Licensing tab allows you to provide your ArcGIS Client ID, ArcGIS Runtime license, or API key for your app.
 For more information, see License your app.

 The tabs in the Platforms section allow you to define properties when signing your app for the given platform.
 For more information, see Sign your app.